Homeopathic Treatment of Psoriatic Arthritis

 It’s one of the most common types of arthritis, right after osteoarthritis and rheumatoid arthritis.
 Although all three types of arthritis have overlapping symptoms, one of the most distinguishing characteristics of psoriatic arthritis is that 85% of individuals living with this disease also have psoriasis.

-Not only psoriatic arthritis affects men and women equally, but also its onset occurs in adults between the ages of 30 and 50 most often.
+Not only psoriatic arthritis affect men and women equally, but also its onset occurs in adults between the ages of 30 and 50 most often.
 Even though juvenile psoriatic arthritis can occur, it is far less common.
 Around 30% of individuals who experience psoriasis may also develop psoriatic arthritis, but not everyone.

 Homeopathic Treatment For Psoriatic Arthritis